devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 });
 ```

-Now when we run the test we get **20.49%** coverage.
+Now when we run the test we get **19.93%** line coverage.
 Just for loading the home page!

 ```sh
 ➜  npm run test:coverage